Detroit priest denies abuse, gets $125K in lawsuit deal

 Perrone, 72, denied the allegation and hasn’t been charged with a crime.
 He filed a lawsuit against LePage, saying she defamed him.

-The county recently settled the case for $125,000 after a panel of lawyers reviewed the case, a common step in Detroit-area civil lawsuits.
+The county recently settled it for $125,000 after a panel of lawyers reviewed the case, a common step in Detroit-area lawsuits.

 County attorney John Schapka said there was no wrongdoing by LePage.
 He said the case was settled to avoid a larger jury verdict and other costs.